Wanderingidea/Formula3HP/README.md

 This headphone amplifier built from discrete components was designed by ***Lineup***, a forum member of diyaudio.com.
 I slightly modified it.

 It is very easy to build, beginner friendly I think, simple, uses cheap components, Class-A, tolerant, and sounds fantastic.
 My first impression is the power and impact it has, without raising the volume.
 "Smooth", "impressed", "nice clarity and detail", "Vocals are clear and bass is good" are a few comments.
 Without exaggeration I fully endorse these.
+This is a high quality headphone amplifier!
 I use it almost every day since I built it in July 2021.
 That proves this is a robust design.

 ## Schematics